-Director for Analysis and Innovation, Department for Communities and Local Government
+Director for Analysis & Innovation and Chief Scientific Adviser, Department for Communities and Local Government

 "CSaP arranged a two-day Policy Fellowship visit to Cambridge for me in February 2011.
 The programme of meetings they assembled was outstanding.
 I met people in many different parts of the University and in a wide range of disciplines.
 The discussions I had were enormously stimulating for me personally, insightful and relevant to many areas of the Department for Communities and Local Government.
 I only wish that the visit could have gone on for longer.
 I'm sure that what I've learned and the contacts I've made will be of huge value in the months and years ahead."
 (February 2011)